It may seem like an extravagant item for your garden or shed but you can easily build your own potting bench with these free plans.

 A full list of the tools that are used for building this potting bench are shown at the top of the plan, while the step by step instructions are below.

-In addition to the steps and pictures that show how it's built is a short video that gives an overview of the completed potting bench.Continue to 5 of 11 below.
+In addition to the steps and pictures that show how it's built, a short video gives an overview of the completed potting bench.Continue to 5 of 10 below.

 Build Something has a free potting bench plan that includes a worktable, a large under storage area, and three selves for pots or anything else you'd like to store.